 You have a few options when establishing an emergency fund.
 Since the money you set aside should be readily accessible in the event of an emergency, keep it in a liquid account.
 A savings or money market account can be good places to deposit your money.
 You might also use certificates of deposit (CDs) to build up your emergency fund.

-How you go about building up your emergency fund depends in large part on your income and how much money you have available after you’ve paid your monthly expenses.
+How you go about building up your emergency fund largely depends in large part on your income and how much money you have available after you’ve paid your monthly expenses.
 You may only have a small amount to set aside each month.
-That’s OK — it’s better to start small than not get started at all.
+That’s okay — it’s better to start small than not get started at all.
 Contribute what you can, even if it’s just a few dollars each pay period.
 As your income increases or your financial situation changes, you can save more until you’ve reached your goal.
-Happy Saving!

 Start Your Emergency Fund at Mid Penn Bank